 Guiding PSNEurope around the Barbican shortly before a Heritage Orchestra-assisted performance by cult glam-electropop duo Sparks, Shipman pays tribute to the efficiency of the Autograph team.
 “It was really a very good cooperation with Autograph,” he says.
 “I would also highlight the quality of the work; for example, the cable terminations are superb.

-“One of the BBC engineers who mixed the broadcasts from the recent London Jazz Festival highlighted how incredibly clean the was and actually suggested he would have to put more room noise in to make it sound more like a live mix.
+“One of the BBC engineers who mixed the broadcasts from the recent London Jazz Festival highlighted how incredibly clean the [audio chain] was and actually suggested he would have to put more room noise in to make it sound more like a live mix.
 The whole project has gone so well, and we are very happy to have an infrastructure that sets us up nicely for the long-term.”

 With special thanks to Dave Wiggins.